mtei/qmk_firmware/docs/contributing.md

 14. Make changes to the pull request if the reviewing maintainer recommends them.
 15. Celebrate your success after your pull request is merged!

-# Coding Conventions
+# Coding Conventions :id=coding-conventions

 Most of our style is pretty easy to pick up on.
 If you are familiar with either C or Python you should not have too much trouble with our local styles.

 * [Coding Conventions - C](coding_conventions_c.md)
 * [Coding Conventions - Python](coding_conventions_python.md)

-# General Guidelines
+# General Guidelines :id=general-guidelines

 We have a few different types of changes in QMK, each requiring a different level of rigor.
 We'd like you to keep the following guidelines in mind no matter what type of change you're making.